Sore throat; Causes, Treatment and Home Remedies

 2. Is ice cream beneficial for soothing a sore throat?

-Ice cream might make your sore throat feel a bit better because it's cold, but it's not the best choice because dairy can sometimes make mucus worse and make your throat feel more irritated.
+Ice cream might make your throat feel a bit better because it's cold, but it's not the best choice because dairy can sometimes make mucus worse and make your throat feel more irritated.

 3. Does alcohol worsen a sore throat?

-Drinking alcohol can make a sore throat worse because it can dry out your body and make your throat feel more sore.
+Drinking alcohol can make a throat worse because it can dry out your body and make your throat feel more sore.
 It's better to avoid alcohol when your throat hurts.

 4. Is coffee advisable for soothing a sore throat?

-Coffee isn't usually good for a sore throat because the caffeine can dry out your body and make your throat feel worse.
+Coffee isn't usually good for a throat because the caffeine can dry out your body and make your throat feel worse.
 It's better to drink something warm like herbal tea with honey to help your throat feel better.

 Whats app Health Packages Book an Appointment Second Opinion